brianom/aws-create-s3-website-commandline/readme.md

 ![AWS-S3-screenshot](https://github.com/brianom/aws-create-s3-website-commandline/blob/master/images/AWS-S3-screenshot.png)

 Create your website files and go to that folder. (you can use my index.html and other files available [here](https://github.com/brianom/aws-create-s3-website-commandline)).
-You can copy up the files one at a time like this:
+You can copy the files one at a time like this:

-> aws s3 cp index.html s3://seed-site/
+> > aws s3 cp index.html s3://seed-site/
->> upload: ./index.html to s3://seed-site/index.html
+> upload: ./index.html to s3://seed-site/index.html

 Or all the files in your folder and sub folders using a recursive copy.
 The command line parameters I've used tell it to just copy the jpeg and html files I need.
 I have also made all the files publically available using "--acl public-read"